 To be social, tag a Facebook Friend or tag a business in a Status Update on your Facebook business page.
 Use the “@” symbol to let others know you have mentioned them and to strengthen ties.
 See B2B and B2C examples in concluding remarks.

 On Facebook for Business, we tag five businesses a week that have submitted their Facebook pages to our free Facebook Business Pages Directory.
 Those featured, like Your Virtual Service Group or Oman Collective Intelligence (screenshot above), are often appreciative and responsive.

 Of course you can mention anyone in a Status Update or comment, but if you use the @ symbol to tag them, and if you have the person or business in your network, Facebook automatically creates a hyperlink to that other identity.

 To create an @ tag to a person in a Status Update, they must already be your Facebook Friend.
-To tag

-    a business in a Status Update on your Facebook business page, you or your business must have Liked
+To tag a business in a Status Update on your Facebook business page, you or your business must have Liked their page.

-    their page.
 You can also tag a group, place, event or app.
-You can also now tag in Facebook
+You can also now tag in Facebook comments.

-    comments.

-    After you are sure that the person or business is in your network, type the “@” symbol in the Status

-    Update field, and then starting typing the name of a person or Facebook business page.
-That name, or

-    possible names, should pop up for you to select from and auto-create the hyperlink.
+After you are sure that the person or business is in your network, type the “@” symbol in the Status Update field, and then start typing the name of a person or Facebook business page.
+That name, or possible names, should pop up for you to select from and auto-create the hyperlink.